Table of Contents

 Badger Dogs are active and strong-willed individuals that can become a handful for new owners.
 They are still loyal and intelligent, so if you raise them properly, they can be obedient and delightful pets.

-With two possible ways to go, Dashaliers need proper training from puppyhood to learn the rules and develop the milder side of their personality.
+With two possible ways to go, Dashaliers need good care and proper training from puppyhood to learn the rules and develop the milder side of their personality.
+In our articles on Dachshund potty training and best ways to train a puppy, you can find all info on training these pups from an early age.
 With care and love, they will not be problematic, and they will be a source of joy in your life.

 Training the Dachshund King Charles Mix